manuparra/MasterDatCom_BDCC_Practice/starting_opennebula.md

 onevm show <ID>
 ```

+for this example the ID of Virtual Machine is *60*.
+Look up your Virtual Machine ID and update it.

 ```
 onevm show 60
 ```

 It will returns all information about your Virtual Machine.

-The part that interests us of the details is to know that IP has been assigned to this machine created:
+The most interesting part here is to know what is the IP assigned to your recently created virtual machine:

 ```
+...
 CONTEXT=[
   DISK_ID="1",
   ETH0_DNS="150.214.191.10",